OmarMiniesy/Notes/Defensive Security/Security Operations/Security Info & Events Mgmt/Splunk/Splunk.md

 **[[Splunk Processing Language (SPL)]]**: The query language for Splunk, allowing users to search, filter, and manipulate the indexed data.

 **Knowledge Objects**: These include fields, tags, event types, lookups, macros, data models, and alerts that enhance the data in Splunk, making it easier to search and analyze.
+- *Macros*: These are predefined search strings or queries that can be reused, it is like a shortcut to be used for a more complex query, and arguments can be passed if variables are needed.

 **Apps and Add-ons**: Apps can provide specific functionalities within Splunk, while add-ons can extend current capabilities or integrations.
 - Apps can be found on [Splunkbase](https://splunkbase.splunk.com/), and they provide additional functionalities and pre-configured solutions.